Miss S Leonard

 Welcome to Long-Eared Owls!

-In Maths our first five units of term are building on our knowledge of number and place value.
-To introduce each unit the children will complete a ‘cold’ task made up of questions that will be explored in the unit, in order to assess what the children do or do not know.
+To introduce each unit of Maths, the children complete a ‘cold’ task made up of questions that will be explored in the unit, in order to assess what the children do or do not know.
 This is a great indicator of what they will need to focus on either as a class or individually.
-To round off each unit, the children will then do a ‘hot’ task in order to see what they have understood during the unit and also see which areas they may still be finding tricky.
+To round off each unit, the children will then do a ‘hot’ task in order to see what they have understood during the unit and also see which areas they may still be finding tricky

 The children have a weekly spelling test every Friday.
 They will be given their spellings on a Friday and have a week to learn them.